This a curated list of the digital marketing tools and resources I use personally, and recommend for building and running your online business.

 I use different types of hosting for different requirements — everything from inexpensive Shared Hosting with Bluehost, through virtual Cloud Servers, to Dedicated Servers which are specialist pieces of kit physically bought and built by me, located in bombproof Datacentres with T1 connections.
 There is no one size fits all, it’s a question of picking the solution that is most appropriate for your needs and budget.

-For smaller requirements, and particularly when you are just starting out, you want something that is quick, easy and cheap.
+When you are just starting out, you want something that is quick, easy and cheap.
 For this I use Bluehost shared hosting which is about as cheap as you can get, but works absolutely fine.
 You will see lots of people online complaining about Bluehost (and every other hosting company for that matter!), but often these people have unrealistic expectations — they are usually trying to get a Rolls Royce for the price of a Skoda and then moaning when they don’t get it.

 I’ve never had any problems with Bluehost, and you certainly can’t knock them for the cost of their basic service.
 When you grow and need more, you can upgrade to their Cloud and Dedicated Servers, so you have an upgrade path when you need it.
 Their setup and installation process for WordPress sites and Blogs is particularly easy — you can do it in 10 minutes as I showed in this article.

-Email Marketing and Listbuilding
+Email Marketing and List Building

 AWeber is probably the world’s favourite email and autoresponder service, used by most of the top marketers.
 I use it myself, having switched from MailChimp a few years ago.
 It does everything you want it to, without paying extra for complicated features that most people never use.

 I also use and highly recommend ConvertKit, which offers a lot more sophistication in the way you can interact with your subscribers.
-For example, when somebody buys one of my books on Gumroad, they are automatically imported into ConvertKit, and sent a series of welcome emails without me having to do anything.
+For example, when somebody buys one of my book, they are automatically imported into ConvertKit, and sent a series of welcome emails without me having to do anything.
 If I decide to send a promo email for the book, then ConvertKit will exclude people who have already bought the book.
 One of the most useful features is the ability to ‘tag’ people according to their interests, so I can tailor the emails they receive to make them more relevant to them.

 For Pop-ups and other opt-in forms I use and recommend Thrive Leads.
 It really is the best solution for WordPress sites, with unparalleled features, and controls to avoid upsetting your visitors whilst still maximising conversions.
 For non-WordPress sites, I use SumoMe.